VIDEO LESSON SERIES:

 Throughout this extensive lesson series, Vic Firth Artist and Educator John X (John Xepoleas) will discuss a variety of popular subjects – from classic grooves to techniques to creative fill ideas.
 Each lesson will expose you to concepts that will help develop your drumming skills, whether you're a beginner, intermediate or advanced level player.

-If you enjoy the lessons and would like to receive a full transcription, check out JohnXDrums.com for buy now options.
-John is also available for private lessons in the San Francisco area, Skype lessons and has a variety of great drum method books that are definitely worth checking out!
+If you enjoy the lessons and would like to receive a full transcription, go to JohnXDrums.com for buy now options.
+If you would like additional resources for simple, easy to understand video drum tutorials, check out John's Online Drum Lessons.
+Also, John is available for private lessons in the San Francisco area, Skype lessons and has a variety of great drum method books that are definitely worth checking out!
+His Online Drum Lessons and his YouTube drum videos have become the place to go for tutorials on a variety of different drumming topics.

 Join us each week for a new lesson in this series!